markberger/markberger.github.io/menu/contact.md

 title: Contact
 ---

-You can reach me at `mjberger at cs dot stanford dot edu`
+You can reach me at `blog at markjberger dot com`